 Waste Not, Want Not

-To be successful it is imperative that a business grows.
-The old saying grow or die certainly rings true for many businesses as the cost of operating increases year over year.
-I would suggest that good leaders strategize and manage growth.
+Richard Leaver, Alliance PTP CEO – To be successful, it is imperative that a business grows.
+The old saying, “Grow or die,” certainly rings true for many businesses as the cost of operating increases year over year.
+Good leaders strategize and manage growth.
 However, a great leader not only focuses on growth but also keeps a careful eye on expenditure.
-A myopic approach of attending to either growth or cost will stymie a business in the long run.
-Focus must be applied to both sides of the income statement.
-In this post I want to focus on expense.
+A nearsighted approach of attending to growth or cost will hinder a business in the long run.
+Focus must be applied to both sides of the income statement, but I want to focus on expense.

 - Obsolete items.
-E.g. Newspaper advertising, magazine subscriptions, cable television, water coolers, etc
+(E.g. newspaper advertising, magazine subscriptions, cable television, water coolers)

-- Bundled services that are not needed or under utilized
+- Bundled services that are unnecessary or underutilized

-- Consuming and servicing goods and services that are over engineered for the purposes it is being used for.
-E.g. using a premium membership of a software product when a basic membership would be adequate
+- Consuming and servicing goods and services that are over engineered (E.g. a premium vs. basic membership)

 - Using too much of a product

-- Paying an invoice for a service or product that you didn’t even receive or actually someone else’s bill
+- Paying for a service or product you didn’t receive (or actually someone else’s bill)

 Leaders who approve the payment of expenses assume that the products or services are necessary, appropriate, utilized, priced competitively and consumed.
 Unfortunately, I would suggest there are many expenses currently being incurred by your organization that fit into this category of ‘covert’ waste.